floschliep/heroiclabs-sdk-ios/README.md

 ### Install
 The client SDK is available on [CocoaPods](http://cocoadocs.org/docsets/HeroicLabs/)

-It is fully compatible with iOS 7, OS X 10.9, tvOS 9.0 and watchOS 2.0.
+It is fully compatible with iOS 7, tvOS 9.0.

 Simply add this to your `Podfile`: